tegorman13/Dissertation/docs/Sections/htw_gfm.md

 *Testing Accuracy.*
 <a href="#tbl-e3-bmm-dist" class="quarto-xref">Table 9</a> presents the
-results of the Bayesian mixed efects model predicting absolute deviation from the target band during the testing stage.
-There was no significant main effect of training condition,$\beta$ = -40.19, 95% CrI \[-104.68, 23.13\]; pd = 89.31%, or band type,$\beta$ = -23.35, 95% CrI \[-57.28, 10.35\]; pd = 91.52%.
-However the effect of band order was significant, with the reverse order condition showing lower deviations, $\beta$ = -73.72, 95% CrI \[-136.69, -11.07\]; pd = 98.89%.
-The interaction
+results of the Bayesian mixed effects model predicting absolute deviation from the target band during the testing stage.
+There was no significant main effect of training condition,$\beta$ = -40.19, 95% CrI
+\[-104.68, 23.13\]; pd = 89.31%, or band type,$\beta$ = -23.35, 95% CrI
+\[-57.28, 10.35\]; pd = 91.52%.
+However the effect of band order was
+significant, with the reverse order condition showing lower deviations,
+$\beta$ = -73.72, 95% CrI \[-136.69, -11.07\]; pd = 98.89%.
+The
-between training condition and band type was also significant $\beta$ = 52.66, 95% CrI \[14.16, 90.23\]; pd = 99.59%, with the varied condition
+interaction between training condition and band type was also significant $\beta$ = 52.66, 95% CrI \[14.16, 90.23\]; pd = 99.59%, with
-showing disproprionately large deviations on the extrapolation bands compared to the constant group.
+the varied condition showing disproprionately large deviations on the extrapolation bands compared to the constant group.
 There was also a significant interaction between band type and band order, $\beta$ = 80.69, 95% CrI \[30.01, 130.93\]; pd = 99.89%, such that the reverse order condition showed larger deviations on the extrapolation bands.
 No other interactions were significant.

 <!-- ::: {#fig-e3-test-condEffect}
 &#10;![](../Assets/figs/e3_cond_effects_dist.png)